Lechința: Geography

 The commune is situated on the Transylvanian Plateau, in the Nösnerland, a historic region of northeastern Transylvania.
 It lies on the banks of the Lechința River.

 Lechința is located in the southern part of Bistrița-Năsăud County, 24 km from the county seat, Bistrița and 29 km from Beclean.
 It is crossed by county roads DJ151 and DJ172E.

 History

 The Battle of Kerlés occurred in Chiraleș village in 1068; an army of Pechenegs and Ouzes commanded by Osul was defeated by the troops of King Solomon of Hungary and his cousins, Dukes Géza and Ladislaus.

-Demography
+Demographics

-At the 2011 census, 72% of inhabitants were Romanians, 19.2% Roma, 8.4% Hungarians, and 0.2% Germans.
+At the 2011 census, the commune had 5,678 inhabitants, 72% of which were Romanians, 19.2% Roma, 8.4% Hungarians, and 0.2% Germans.
+At the 2021 census, Lechința had a population of 5,469, of which 64.47% were Romanians, 20.24% Roma, and 6.73% Hungarians.